-By 2011, international population assistance increased to \$11.4 billion.
+By 2012, international population assistance increased stood at almost \$11.4 billion.
 This includes funding from developed countries, the United Nations system, foundations, NGOs, and development banks.
-Based on past trends, this number is projected to increase further in 2012 and 2013.
-However, given the lingering effects of the global financial crisis, it is uncertain whether this will indeed be the case.
+Based on past trends, this number is projected to increase further in 2013 and 2014.

-The largest proportion of total population assistance - 66 per cent - goes to fund HIV/AIDS activities.
-In actual dollar amounts, funding for family planning, which had plummeted to \$393.5 million in 2006 has begun to increase, reaching a high of \$992.5 million in 2011 and accounting for 8 per cent of total final expenditures that year.
+The largest proportion of total population assistance - 65 per cent - goes to fund HIV/AIDS activities.
+In actual dollar amounts, funding for family planning, which had plummeted to \$393.5 million in 2006 has begun to increase, reaching a high of almost \$1.2 billion in 2012 and accounting for 9 per cent of total final expenditures that year.

-The Resource Flows Project estimates that developing countries and countries in transition mobilized \$55 billion for population activities in 2011.
+The Resource Flows Project estimates that developing countries and countries in transition mobilized almost \$55.5 billion for population activities in 2012.
 Domestic resources include government, national NGO and private out-of-pocket expenditures.